-Even though films such as Skyfall show that the UK’s still got a whopping great blockbusting film industry, young people are being discouraged from getting into the movie biz more than ever.
+Even though films such as the soon to be released Suffragette show that the UK’s still got a whopping great blockbusting film industry, young people from all walks of life are finding getting into the movie biz more challenging than ever.
+(This is why we have teamed with our mates at O2 and BFI to give you the superb opportunity to make your own short film.)

 We spoke to Empire’s Ian Freer, who has not only written entire books on Spielberg but has also worked in the film industry.